matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

-When using a `state_key` prefix to restrict who can write the event, we have deliberately chosen an underscore to terminate the mxid prefix, as underscores are not allowed in domain names.
+When using a `state_key` prefix to restrict who can write the event, we have deliberately chosen an underscore to terminate the mxid prefix, as underscores are not allowed in [any form of server name](https://spec.matrix.org/v1.11/appendices/#server-name) (either a DNS name or IPv4/6 address, with or without a numeric port specifier).
 A pure prefix match will **not** be sufficient, as `@matthew:matrix.org` will match a `state_key` of form `@matthew:matrix.org.evil.com:id1`.

 This changes auth rules in a backwards incompatible way, which will break any